Which city is cheaper, Santa Fe or Aspen?

 Browsing through shops is a popular activity in Aspen.
 The has many great local shops and art galleries where you can pick interesting items or fine art.

-Many visitors explore the shopping areas in Santa Fe.
+Shopping is a popular activity when visiting Santa Fe.
 There are many unique shops and art galleries that feature local artists and craftsmen.

 Both Aspen and Santa Fe are fun to visit with kids.